project-atris/atris/README.md

-# atris
+# Atris
-Cross-platform peer-to-peer secure messenger
+A cross-platform peer-to-peer secure messenger written in Rust made for desktops.
+Created as a final project for CptS 327.